Interpreting Terms and Conditions

 4.3 Any changes to the Assignment details must be communicated and agreed upon in writing.

-4.5 Interpreting time is calculated from the booked start until the time the booking is finished, regardless of any breaks the Client takes or the actual start time (unless the delay is due to the interpreter being late).
+4.5 Interpreting time is calculated from the start time (which is either the booked start time or when the interpreter’s services are first required) until the time the booking is finished, regardless of any breaks the client takes or the actual start time (unless a delay is due to the interpreter being late).

 4.6 Where services are required before the booked time, the start time of the booking shall be brought forward.